abhiwand/atk/python-client/taprootanalytics/doc/python_api/connect.rst

 Connections requiring OAuth
 ---------------------------

-To connect to a Analytics PaaS instance of |TA|, the python client must have an OAuth access token (see
+To connect to a Analytics PaaS instance of |PACKAGE|, the python client must have an OAuth access token (see
 `oauth tokens <http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html>`).
 The user must have a credentials file which holds an OAuth access token and a refresh token.

-The user can create a credentials file using |TA| client running in an interactive python REPL.
+The user can create a credentials file using |PACKAGE| client running in an interactive python REPL.
 Call ``create_connect_file('filename_of_your_choice')`` and interactively provide answers to its prompt.